How to Build an Internal Communication Software for Business

 It’s true that the feature is the most often used during video calls.
 However, it can also introduce brand new collaboration possibilities.

 Using the idea behind the Screen Sharing technology, you may create an open and editable shared workspace for your employees where they can join their efforts in real-time.
 For example, to work with tables, mind maps, designs, documents, etc.

 This feature introduces a collaborative space to jointly read and answer the emails.
 It helps to streamline all the email-related processes in the company for higher efficiency.

-Businesses usually build an internal company communication platform with this feature to cover the needs of their marketing and sales departments.
+Businesses usually build software tools for internal corporate communication with this feature to cover the needs of their marketing and sales departments.